-Headphones may be needed for all ELA/L Sections, as well as for students who receive the text-tospeech accessibility feature for the mathematics assessments.
+Headphones may be needed for all ELA/L Sections as well as for students who receive the text-to-speech accessibility feature for the Mathematics assessment.
 A Test Audio button will appear on the sign-in page to ensure the student has sound.

-Stand-alone headphones (i.e., headphones not connected to a device) are also an accessibility feature; therefore, some students may use headphones as noise buffers to minimize distractions or filter external noise during testing.
+Stand-alone headphones (i.e., headphones NOT connected to a device) are also an accessibility feature; therefore, some students may use headphones as noise buffers to minimize distractions or filter external noise during testing.
 If students use headphones for this purpose, Test Administrators are responsible for ensuring that the headphones are NOT plugged into any device.

 Schools have several options for ensuring they have a sufficient number of headphones.
-First, schools can instruct students to bring their own headphones; however, Bluetooth-enabled headphones are NOT permitted during the MCAP assessments.
-Second, if schools have a smaller number of headphones than students testing at the same time, schools can separate classes into a smaller number of students for administration.
-Third, schools can purchase additional device-compatible headphones.
+Schools can instruct students to bring their own headphones; however, Bluetooth-enabled headphones are NOT permitted during MCAP assessments.
+If schools have a smaller number of headphones than students testing at the same time, schools can separate classes into a smaller number of students for administration.
+Schools can also purchase additional device-compatible headphones.

 For computer-based tests using headphones, students should set the volume to the highest level on the device at the sign-in screen in TestNav.
 Students can adjust the volume level within TestNav at any point in the Sections.
 A new volume control will also be available on the top right corner of the TestNav screen once inside the test.
+Bluetooth-enabled headphones or earbuds are NOT permitted during MCAP assessments.

-Note: Programs (i.e., music streaming, YouTube[®], etc.) on all testing devices are to be closed and not running in the background before launching TestNav.
+Note: Programs (i.e., music streaming, YouTube®, etc.) on all testing devices are to be closed and NOT running in the background before launching TestNav.